dimitargb/JavaScript_Fundamentals/README.md

 # JavaScript Fundamentals
-A coursework in JavaScript Fundamentals at Softuni Bulgaria
+A coursework in JavaScript Fundamentals at Softuni BG